WeblateOrg/weblate/docs/admin/config.rst

 MT_NETEASE_KEY
 --------------

-App key for Netease Sight API, you can register at https://sight.netease.com/
+App key for NetEase Sight API, you can register at https://sight.netease.com/

 .. seealso::